vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 --name vch1
 </pre>

-For more information about setting resource use limitations on virtual container hosts, see the section on the [`docker-insecure-registry` option in Virtual Container Host Deployment Options](vch_installer_options.md#registry).
+For more information about configuring virtual container hosts to connect to insecure private registry servers, see the section on the [`docker-insecure-registry` option in Virtual Container Host Deployment Options](vch_installer_options.md#registry).

+**NOTE**: The current builds of vSphere Integrated Containers do not yet support private registry servers that you secure by using TLS certificates.